Netflix Q2 subscriber loss widens, but not as much as feared

 At the same time, Netflix has been raising its prices to help pay for its own original programming, just as the highest inflation rates in 40 years have led consumers to curb spending on discretionary items such as entertainment.

+“Netflix is still the leader in video streaming but unless it finds more franchises that resonate widely, it will eventually struggle to stay ahead of competitors that are after its crown,” said Insider Intelligence analyst Ross Benes.

+Sensing potential trouble brewing, Netflix began branching out last year by adding free video games to its streaming service.

-Such factors help explain Netflix’s April announcement that it will crack down on the rampant sharing of subscriber passwords and take another step it once scorned by offering a less expensive tier of its service that will include commercial interruptions.
+But that obviously hasn’t been enough to propel subscriber growth, prompting Netflix’s April announcement that it will crack down on the rampant sharing of subscriber passwords and take another step it once scorned by offering a less expensive tier of its service that will include commercial interruptions.
 Without providing further specifics, Netflix said Tuesday that both the ad-supported plan and the crackdown on password sharing will begin early next year.
 The company didn’t say how much the streaming option with commercials will cost.

 Netflix took another step toward putting together the ad=supported option last week when it announced it will team up with Microsoft to deliver the commercials.